 - 1/2 cup crème fraîche

-- 1/4 cup parmesan cheese — grated for garnish (optional)
+- 1/4 cup grated Parmesan cheese -- for garnish (optional)

-- 2 tablespoons parsley — chopped for garnish (optional)
+- 2 tablespoons chopped fresh parsley -- for garnish (optional)

 - In a large skillet, heat the oil until hot over medium heat, then add the meat to skillet.
 Season with salt and pepper and cook over med heat, stirring occasionally, until lightly browned in spots but still rare, 3-4 minutes.
 Transfer meat to a platter, tent with foil, and set aside.

 - Add the meat, including any accumulated juices, to the mushroom sauce and simmer just until heated through, about 2 minutes.
-Serve right away garnished with parsley and Parmesan cheese.
+Serve over egg noodles and garnished with parsley and Parmesan cheese.

 A side story: